markh55/EWYL/README.md

 * git commit -m “Enter message here”
 * git push

-I would send a commit after each change then I would push the file once ive made 3 or 4 changes.
+I would send a commit after each change then I would push the file once i made 3 or 4 changes.

 ### Hosting

-This is how I will host my website, On Github I Selected my Earn While You Learn (EWYL) Repository, then go to;
+This is how I hosted my website: On Github I Selected my Earn While You Learn (EWYL) Repository, then go to;
 * Settings
 * Pages

-Once on the pages site I would ensure the following settings was applied;
+Once on the pages site I would ensure the following settings were applied;
 	Source would need to be set to ‘Deploy from branch’ Branch will need to be set to main and then root.
 	Save.